It’s that time of year again where retailers and shoppers rejoice. The clock is ticking and the countdown to Black Friday is on.

 Sending tailored messages that are personalized to your customers will boost your sales, your average order value and increase your conversion rate.

 Why?
-Because they don’t want to feel like they’re one in a million or that they’re receiving a message from you that you’ve sent to hundreds of other people.
+Because they want to feel like they’re one in a million and not receive a message from you that you’ve sent to hundreds of other people.
 They want to know that they matter to you.

 Personalization allows you to demonstrate this.
 Here are a few different ways you can offer a personalized experience: